cockroachdb/docs/v23.1/take-locality-restricted-backups.md

 - When a multi-region cluster is running heavy workloads and an aggressive backup schedule, designating a region as the "backup" locality may improve latency.
 For an example, refer to [Create a non-primary region for backup jobs](#create-a-non-primary-region-for-backup-jobs).

 {{site.data.alerts.callout_info}}
-CockroachDB also supports [locality-aware backups](take-and-restore-locality-aware-backups.html).
-For this type of backup, you can partition and store backup data in a way that is optimized for locality.
+CockroachDB also supports _locality-aware backups_, which allow you to partition and store backup data in a way that is optimized for locality.
 This means that nodes write backup data to the cloud storage bucket that is closest to the node's locality.
 This is helpful if you want to reduce network costs or have data domiciling needs.
+Refer to [Take and Restore Locality-aware Backups](take-and-restore-locality-aware-backups.html) for more detail.
 {{site.data.alerts.end}}

 {% include {{ page.version.version }}/backups/support-products.md %}